-The following table presents fees for professional audit services and other services rendered by Marcum in fiscal 2020 and in fiscal 2019:
+The following table presents fees for professional audit services and other services rendered by Marcum LLP in fiscal 2023 and in fiscal 2022:

-2020 2019
+2023 2022

-Audit Fees (1) \$165,000 \$315,000
+Audit Fees (1) \$311,000 \$297,000

 Audit-Related Fees (2) 0 0

 Tax Fees (3) 0 0

 All Other Fees (4) 0 0

-- (1) Audit fees represent fees billed and expected for professional services rendered in connection with: (a) audits and reviews of the fiscal 2020 and 2019 consolidated financial statements, in accordance with standards of the PCAOB; (b) consultations on accounting matters reflected in the financial statements; and (c) attestation services with respect to securities offerings and SEC filings.
-The fiscal 2019 amount includes billings by Marcum in the aggregate amount of approximately \$165,000 for fees for professional services rendered for the audit of our annual financial statements and the effectiveness of our internal control over financial reporting, as well as the review of our financial statements included in our Form 10-Q, and billings by Grant Thornton LLP the aggregate of approximately \$150,000 in conjunction with the issuance of its consent to the inclusion of the fiscal 2017 and fiscal 2018 audited financial statements in our Annual Report on Form 10-K for the year ended March 31, 2019 and for the issuance of its consent to the inclusion of fiscal 2018 audited financial statements of a wholly-owned subsidiary of the Company for the fiscal year ended March 29, 2020 in our Franchise Disclosure Document.
-The fiscal 2020 amount includes billings by Marcum in the aggregate amount of approximately \$165,000 for fees for professional services rendered for the audit of our annual financial statements and the effectiveness of our internal control over financial reporting, as well as the review of our financial statements included in our Form 10-O. - (2) Marcum did not render any audit-related services for fiscal 2020 and 2019 and, accordingly, did not bill for any such services. - (3) Marcum did not render any tax compliance, tax advice or tax planning services for fiscal 2020 and 2019 and, accordingly, did not bill for any such services. - (4) Marcum did not render any other services for fiscal 2020 and 2019 and, accordingly, did not bill for any such services.
+- (1) Audit fees represent fees billed and expected for professional services rendered in connection with: (a) audits and reviews of the fiscal 2023 and 2022 consolidated financial statements, in accordance with standards of the PCAOB; (b) consultations on accounting matters reflected in the financial statements; and (c) attestation services with respect to securities offerings and SEC filings.
+The fiscal 2023 and fiscal 2022 amounts include billings by Marcum LLP in the aggregate amount of approximately \$311,000 and \$297,000, respectively, for fees for professional services rendered for the audit of our annual financial statements and the effectiveness of our internal control over financial reporting, as well as the review of our financial statements included in our Form 10-Q. - (2) Marcum LLP did not render any audit-related services for fiscal 2023 and 2022 and, accordingly, did not bill for any such services. - (3) Marcum LLP did not render any tax compliance, tax advice or tax planning services for fiscal 2023 and 2022 and, accordingly, did not bill for any such services. - (4) Marcum LLP did not render any other services for fiscal 2023 and fiscal 2022, accordingly, did not bill for any such services.